vitran96/evershop-docs/docs/development/module/module-overview.md

 1. `Controller`: The `controllers` or `apiControllers` contains a list of the controller and its middleware functions and route definition.
 Check this document for more information.
 2. `Migration`: The `migration` folder contains the database migration files used for module installation and upgrade.
 3. `Services`: The `services` folder contains Javascript class/function that provides some functionality.
-4. `View`: The `view` folder contains the ReactJS components for UI/UX implementation.
+4. `View`: The `views` folder contains the ReactJS components for UI/UX implementation.
 5. `bootstrap.js` file.
 This file will be executed once the application is starting.

 ## Module locations